opconWizard/opcon-docs/docs/installation/configuration.md

 communicate with the OpCon database.

 :::note
-The OpCon Server component\'s database connection should have been automatically configured during the SMA OpCon SAM installation.
+The OpCon Server component's database connection should have been automatically configured during the SMA OpCon SAM installation.
 For more information, refer to the [SMA Connection Configuration Tool](../server-programs/schedule-activity-monitor.md#SMA) in the **Server Programs** online help.
 :::

 [Configure the Database Connection Information for the OpCon Server]{.ul}